 - Prescriptive Analytics:

 - Prescriptive analytics, often the final step for business analytics, encompasses all other analytics such as what will happen (descriptive analytics), when will it happen (predictive analytics) and also why it will happen (diagnostic analytics), based on which it suggests a business decision about how to mitigate future risk or how to take advantage of any situation

 - It shows the implication of every business decision by taking references of outcomes of all other analytics systems.

-- Human intervention is very minimal to nonexistent as there is capability to generate business decisions.
-However, the systems or analytics solutions needs to be robust and trustworthy to achieve this level of artificial intelligence for any organisation
+- Human intervention is very minimal to nonexistent as there is the capability to generate business decisions.
+However, the systems or analytics solutions need to be robust and trustworthy to achieve this level of artificial intelligence for any organisation